Compare what is written in Genesis 2:7 with what Solomon said about what happens to the one whose body dies:

 "Away from home out of the body" = souls without limbs.

-The New Testament uses the word gehennah every time Jesus talks about the everlasting destruction of body and soul.
-Gehennah and the lake of fire both represent an everlasting destruction of body and soul, which Christ saves us from through our faith in Him.
+The New Testament uses the Greek word geena (Hebrew: gehennah) every time Jesus talks about the everlasting destruction of body and soul (which has not happened to any soul yet).
+Gehennah and the lake of fire both represent an everlasting destruction of body and soul, which Christ saves us from through our faith in Him - but no one has ever been thrown into the lake of fire yet.

-The New Testament tells us that Jesus's soul went to hades when His body died, but He came up again from hades when He rose from the dead.
-Christ ascended back to God the Father 40 days after His crucifixion.
+The New Testament tells us that Jesus's soul went to hades when His body died, but He came up again from hades when He rose from the dead on the third day.
+Christ ascended back to God the Father on the 40th day.

 hades (sheol in Hebrew: the realm of deceased souls); and